raiden-network/raiden/docs/overview_and_guide.rst

 An Ethereum client is required in both cases.
 The Raiden binary takes the same command line arguments as the ``raiden`` script.

+PIP
+***

+To get the latest available stable version via `pip`:

+    pip install raiden

+If you'd like to give the pre-releases a spin, use pip's `--pre` flag:

+    pip install --pre raiden

 Docker
 ******